noahehall/theBookOfNoah/web_technologies/core/css/_css.md

     - relatice units
       - em: ame as the font-size of the current element
       - ex, ch: the height of a lower case x / width o f the number 0
-      - rem: size of the default/root base font-size
+      - rem: size of the default|root base font-size
       - vw, vh: 1/100th of the width/height of the viewport -
+.
 ```css
   /*
     pseudo element for defining custom properties for the html document